henvic/wedeploycli/update/internal/installer/README.md

 Environment variable `WEDEPLOY_INSTALLER_SKIP_REEXEC` can be used to skip the re-execution step.

 ## Why
-We use [equinox.io](https://equinox.io) to distribute the WeDeploy CLI tool (for a few reasons, like its binary deltas).
+We use [equinox.io](https://equinox.io) to distribute the Liferay CLI Tool (for a few reasons, like its binary deltas).
 It packages the generated CLI binaries in different formats, such as .rpm, .deb, .msi (Microsoft Installer), and .pkg (macOS installer).

 The equinox.io service generates a page with all these different download options for each version we release.
 However, the .msi and .pkg packages there aren't code signed.